 Want more History support?
 Watch our dedicated Youtube Videos!

 Still struggling?
-Well, this is what you came for… a list of 25 great History IA Topic ideas.
-Note that you’re not guaranteed a great score just because you choose one of these topics, but they may be a great start to get some inspiration!
+Well, this is what you came for… a list of 25 great History IA Topic ideas that have scored well in the past!

 - Look at the impact of Marxism or nationalism in Europe after the 1850s.